 Snapping, growling and lunging are the next best options for a dog that is fearful, this works well in making the 'scary thing' go away, but of course this is not acceptable.
 This behaviour can escalate to severe aggression towards other dogs and even humans if not correctly managed.

 Dusty would lunge and attempt to attack dogs that were close to her, this changed quickly once she became familiar with them.
-When she tried to attack another dog, I would correct her with a firm 'No!' and sit her down so the other dogs could sniff her, whilst keeping her nose towards me.
+When she tried to attack another dog, I would correct her and sit her down so the other dogs could sniff her, whilst keeping her nose towards me.
 Once she realised that I was taking the stress out of her control, she completely relaxed and allowed the sniffing to continue.
-We practised this multiple times with multiple dogs and puppies.
+We practised this multiple times with multiple dogs.

 The major break through came when her owner allowed me to work with her for two weeks solid.
 I had Dusty for one hour sessions five days a week.
 During this time Dusty went from a highly aggressive dog that could not be fully trusted without a muzzle, to a dog that was relaxed and completely comfortable in the company of all other dogs.
 I exposed her to multiple dogs and situations and even puppies.
 As the days went on, I saw that she was not reacting to anything, nothing was a concern for her, all she wanted to do was to chase the ball that I had conditioned her to focus on.

-Rusty now runs in large groups of dogs at the dog park and behaves like a typical dog at the park.
-We get so many comments from fellow park goers, and dog walkers who knew her from her highly reactive muzzle days to today, no one can believe she's the same dog.
-Rusty reminds me of why I love this job and how it's so important to understand dogs and what they do and why.
+Dusty now runs in large groups of dogs at the dog park and behaves like a typical dog at the park.
+We get so many comments from fellow park goers and dog walkers who knew her from her highly reactive muzzle days to today, no one can believe she's the same dog.
+Dusty reminds me of why I love this job and how it's so important to understand dogs and what they do and why.
 Patience, structure, discipline and trust are key to helping these types of unwanted behaviours.